Last Updated on February 26, 2021 by Julia Wilson

 - Maintain a regular flea schedule to prevent fleas from returning.

-Dust mites are microscopic arachnids (the same class of animal as spiders) which live inside homes feeding on the skin flakes of humans and animals.
-The feces of dust mites is a common allergen in both people and pets.
+Dust mites are microscopic arachnids (the same class of animal as spiders) that live inside homes feeding on the skin flakes of humans and animals.
+The feces of dust mites are a common allergen in both people and pets.

 - Anti-allergy shampoo to wash away allergens and treat the skin.